fpracek/MSXDevToolExtension/README.md

 To show extension designer window:
     - press CTRL+P keyboard buttons and after to write MSXDev tool on the textbox
-    - Click on "MSX" icon into Activity Bar
+    - Click on "MSX" icon inside Activity Bar

 For info, source code and issues: https://github.com/fpracek/MSXDevToolExtension